How to create a permalink programatically?

 Permalink Manager provides a few useful API functions that could be used to create permalinks programatically.
-If you do not want to deal with the raw PHP code, you may use the plugin to update the permalinks individually or in bulk (with Permastructures editor) directly from admin dashboard.

 If you just want Permalink Manager to store the custom permalink based on your default permalink formats, you must first generate it.
 Depending on the content type, you will need to use one of two following functions to generate the custom permalink based on your current permastructures settings.